Meaning

 This appears to be similar to the message of David Weinberger in his book Everything Is Miscellaneous.

 Meaning seems to be the bridge between information and knowledge.
 Data does not seem to have meaning, it has the potential to have meaning.
-A signal is the physical carrier of communication
+Meaning seems to become into being at the level of knowledge.
+A signal is the physical carrier of communication.
+Breaking this down:

 - Noise is the random, irrelevant, or misleading variation that obscures the signal.